Israeli army says body of soldier found in West Bank

 JERUSALEM (AP) — The body of an Israeli soldier was found with stab wounds near a West Bank settlement south of Jerusalem early on Thursday, the military said.
+Prime Minister Benjamin Netanyahu denounced the killing as a terrorist attack and pledged to bring the perpetrator to justice.

 According to an army statement, Israeli troops and police officers were searching the area near the Etzion settlement bloc where the body was found in the “early morning hours.”
+Israeli troops entered the nearby Palestinian village of Beit Fajar as part of the search.

 Army spokesman Lt.
 Col. Jonathan Conricus said that the soldier was a student in a pre-military Jewish seminary program and was neither armed nor in uniform.
 He said the military was investigating the circumstances of his death.